Manish-Mehta/GoogleImageDownloader/README.txt

 ******
 To run the application follow below steps:
->in command line type the below commands in the project directory --npm install
+>in command line type the below commands in the project directory
+* First create ".env" file by taking reference from ".env_description" --npm install
---node index.js or npm start
+--node app.js or npm start
 >after starting the server hit browser with the URL

 ******